alexanian/socratic-form-microscopy/_posts/2019-04-13-book-review-the-horse-the-wheel-and-language.md

 Anthony doesn't give this theory much credence.

 With a rough time-range, we can begin looking for our Proto-Indo-Europeans in space.
 Anthony does this by looking for evidence of very old loan words.
-He finds a set coming from Uralic, which also has a bevy of very old loanwords from PIE <a id="hwl-top-4" href="#hwl-bot-4">[4]</a>.
+He finds a set coming from Uralic, which also has a bevy of very old loanwords from PIE[^4].

 Uralic (appropriately) probably first emerged somewhere near the Ural Mountains.
 This corresponds well with our other evidence because the area around the Urals (where borrowing could have taken place) is temperate and home to the flora and fauna words we know exist in PIE.

-The PIE word for honey, \*médhu (note its similarity with the English word for a fermented honey drink, "mead" <a id="hwl-top-5" href="#hwl-bot-5">[5]</a>), is particularly useful here.
+The PIE word for honey, \*médhu (note its similarity with the English word for a fermented honey drink, "mead"[^5]), is particularly useful here.
 We know that bees weren't common in Siberia during the time when we suspect PIE was being spoken (and where they were common, the people weren't herders), but that bees were common on the other side of the Urals.

 Laying it all out, we see that PIE speakers were herders (there's an expansive set of words relating to the tasks herders must accomplish), who lived near the Urals but not in Siberia.
 The best archeological match for these criteria is a set of herder people who lived in what is now modern-day Ukraine and it is these people that Anthony identifies as the Proto-Indo-Europeans.